 Coaches and staff will wear masks.

-Any parent entering the gym will wear a mask.
+Any parent and child 11 and older entering the gym will wear a mask.

 Gymnasts may wear a mask if they wish.